Self-similarity and the direct (enstrophy) cascade in two-dimensional fluid turbulence: High- flow in two dimensions

 The large-scale flow is found to be insensitive to the particular choice of the forcing profile, so long as its frequency is relatively low \citep{kim2010,kim2015,kim2017}.
 This is due to the accumulation of the energy at the largest scales accessible to the flow, as illustrated by \autoref{fig:spectrum}(a), caused by the inverse cascade.
 The energy spectrum averaged over a long time interval is found to exhibit a power-law scaling $E(k) \propto k^\alpha$ over roughly a decade in the wavenumber ($16 \leq k \leq 170$).
 This scaling indicates the presence of an inertial range characteristic of fully developed turbulence.
 The exponent $\alpha\approx -4.4$ is found to be quite different from that predicted by KLB theory.
+Numerical simulations also suggest that $\mathcal{E}\propto \Phi/(k_f\nu)$, which implies the balance between the forcing and viscous dissipation terms and, consequently, the dominant balance between the terms $\partial_t{\omega}$ and ${\bf u}\cdot\nabla{\bf \omega}$ at high Reynolds numbers.